 Some critics also say other components, including BPS (bisphenol-S), are suspected of causing health risks.
 Confused?
 Here are three simple rules:

 - Use nothing in a microwave that doesn’t say “microwave safe.”

 - To be absolutely sure, microwave — and perhaps even store — food in glass or ceramic containers only.

 - Don’t reuse — and absolutely don’t microwave — single-use plastic containers that food is sold in.

 Andrey_Popov / Shutterstock.com

-You’ll find clear plastic bins that organize and dispense pop cans and water bottles for less than $15 at Walmart and elsewhere.
-You can also find soda racks at a garage sale or resale shop.
+You’ll find clear plastic bins that organize and dispense pop cans and water bottles for less than $15 at Walmart, Bed Bath & Beyond, and elsewhere.
 These are an efficient way to group bottles and cans, making them easy to grab.
 Save precious space by keeping just a few bottles and cans on ice, replenishing them as needed from the pantry.